antoniohockey13/IFCA-XRAY-ETROC-Calibration/README.md

 -`Find_peaks.py`: Given a ROOT file with TOT data plots and finds the peaks using TSpectrum -`plot_peak_calibration.py`: File to plot and fit ToT-Energy calibrations, values are hardcoded in the file -`plot_ToAs.py`: Given files of different Cal values plots the ToA of those files together in a stack way and one on-top of each other
+-`plot_ToA_per_pixel.py: Plots the ToA for each pixel (prepared for the wirebounded ETROCs) for different voltages applied in the X-Ray machine.